 A: Two reasons.
 First off, at 45 pages (52 pages for the paperback edition) this guide is a bit shorter than my other one.
 It should be noted though that 45 pages is still a lot of information, especially since it has been condensed down into a no-nonsense format without filler text.
 For a little perspective, 45 pages is the length of 21 of my average blog posts.

 The second reason is that I wanted this guide to be more financially accessible so that it’ll appeal to a broader audience, because I feel the message is very important.
 One of my most popular blog posts of all time ended with this paragraph, which I’ve received a lot of comments and e-mails on: Full-time RVing is only a Happily Ever After for those people whose personality is compatible with it.
 Often when strangers tell me “Gosh, I wish I could do what you’re doing”, I think what they’re really saying is: “Gosh, I wish I could be as happy as you are.”
 And what makes me happy, won’t make everyone happy.

-Q: What formats does it in?
-Will others be available later?
+Q: What formats does it come in?

 Note: If you’re debating between buying it as a PDF or for Kindle, I’d appreciate it if you bought the PDF directly from me, and help support an independent author (Amazon takes 30% of the purchase price from the Kindle version).